 Write this theme, Your Mantra for the coming year – in your best penmanship on your post-it note. (or maybe upgrade to card stock and a tasteful frame for it.)
 Finish your tea, slide back into meditation for a few minutes before rising.
 This is the work of a spiritual warrior.
 Well done.

 Bring your first sheet, and your candle outdoors, or to your fireplace where you can safely burn the list.
-As your paper turns to ash, state: “I _______ release these qualities and experiences from my life…. and shed these anchors for real.
-So be it, cause I said so, Swaha!”
+As your paper turns to ash, state: “I _______ release these qualities and experiences from my life….
+Swaha!”

 The second and third lists you’ll read once more, then tuck away.
 Reflect on them in in a month or two, You just may need a refresher to get back on track.

 Putting pen to paper, and writing intentions seems to work.
 We leap from, “I might want to think about maybe making this change someday, to “I’m doing this!”
-For more on these practices of writing down our intentions, check out the book The Artist’s Way by Julia Cameron.
+For more on these practice of writing down our intentions, check out: The Artist’s Way by Julia Cameron.
 A book that outlines beautiful practices that will truly change your life.

 Not just on New Years, but each day I resolve to do my best.
-To show up, stay open, to bring my best, and to learn from failure… dust myself off and keep going.
+To show up with an open heart, to bring my best, and to learn from failure… dust myself off and keep going.
 I’ll not limit myself through fear or hesitation, and will lean into uncertainty, actively looking for the goodness in the moment, the good happening in our growing community.

 I’ll stay in awe of the beauty of the little things in life, and open wide to possibility.

 I love the quote about taking the leap… and growing wings on the way down, by Kurt Vonnegut.
-We need to leap often.
+We need to leap often, and keep things interesting.

 Of the thousands who will read this post in the next few days, how many will actually try the exercise?
 It’s up to you..
 Nobody can do it for you.
 But I plead with you, I challenge you.
 Get three pieces of paper and invest some time in You.

-Do it for the people who count on you, and all beings that you cross paths with.
+Do it for the people who count on you, and all beings that cross your path.

 Please forward this to a friend? click the FB like/share button, email or tweet… Imagine the world we’d live in if more of us journeyed inward regularly.
 Here’s the printable version: year in review 2015

 May all beings be happy and free.
 Om Shanti Shanti Shanti… -john